Mercedes-Benz · SUV · 2024

 - Panoramic roof lets in serious heat even on cloudy days

-- No rear window blinds included
+- No rear window sunshades despite luxury positioning

 Value for Money